ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 [_ OpenAL SDK 1.1]
 [_ freealut 1.1.0]
 [_ fftw 3.3.2 32 bit]
-_ Kinect v2 SDK (not available for Visual Studio 2008) [_ Microsoft Office Excel 2003 (or equivalent .csv and .xls editor)] _ The specific prerequisites for CISSAU (libmodbus-3.0.3/libmodbus-3.0.6, see UDK\Software prerequisites\CISSAU_prereq)
+_ Kinect v2 SDK (not available for Visual Studio 2008 and Windows XP) [_ Microsoft Office Excel 2003 (or equivalent .csv and .xls editor)] _ The specific prerequisites for CISSAU (libmodbus-3.0.3/libmodbus-3.0.6, see UDK\Software prerequisites\CISSAU_prereq)
 *** DEVEL ***